Online Dashboards User Guide (Detailed)

 • User Button Guide

-Your Zenseio device's user button can perform various functions depending on how you interact with it.
+Link to tutorial video Your Zenseio device's user button can perform various functions depending on how you interact with it.
 The following guide will explain the differences between these functions and how to perform them.
-Initiate a Transmission While your device is ...
+Initiate a Transmission ...

-Copyright 2018-2023 Zenseio LLC Kit Contents: Wiring Instructions: Remove the rubber plug from the small cable gland.
-Ensure the extension cable is disconnected from the solar panel.
-Thread the solar panel extension cable through the small cable ...
+Wiring Instructions Remove the rubber plug from the small cable gland.
+Make sure the extension cable is not connected to the solar panel.
+Thread the solar panel extension cable through the small cable gland.
+Connect the red wire to the “+” (positive) ...